HyacinthBots/LilyBot/docs/hosting-guide.md

 Be aware that it may take Discord a moment to refresh any commands changed in this way.
 You will need to restart the bot after you make any changes in this way.

+#### This feature is deprecated in favour of Tags, which you can find documents for [here](https://github.com/IrisShaders/LilyBot/blob/main/docs/commands.md#tags).
+This feature will be removed in the next sizeable update.